Phyle: Attic tribes

+First period

 The best-attested new system was that created by Cleisthenes for Attica in or just after 508 BC.
 The landscape was regarded as comprising three zones: urban (asty), coastal (paralia) and inland (mesogeia).
 Each zone was split into ten sections called trittyes ('thirdings'), to each of which were assigned between one and ten of the 139 existing settlements, villages or town-quarters, which were henceforth called demoi.

 Three sections, one each from urban, coastal and inland, were then put together to form a tribe.
 The 30 sections therefore yielded ten tribes, each named after a local hero and each with a geographically scattered membership roughly equal in size and hereditary in the male line thenceforward.
 They rapidly took on various functions.